Request for Proposals

 With the ongoing partnership between GMF and the German Federal Government through the KfW Development Bank to foster leadership in Armenia, Georgia, Moldova, and Ukraine, alumni who are residents of these countries are strongly encouraged to apply for the 2019 Alumni Leadership Action Projects call.
 Winning submission will be selected to receive up to 10,000 euros.

 Resources Offered and Requirements

-The application portal is live and accepting applications between now and August 31st.
-Winning proposals will be announced in October 2016.
+The application portal is live and accepting applications between June 14th and September 15th.
+Winning proposals will be announced in November 2019.